MicrosoftDocs/azure-dev-docs/articles/ansible/key-vault-configure-secrets.md

           location: eastus
     ```

-1. Define the required variables for the tenant Id, service principal object Id, and vault name.
+1. Define the required variables for the tenant ID, service principal object ID, and vault name.

     ```yml
     ---